Warehouse Stock Clearance Sale

 About the Author

 David Graeber was a professor of anthropology at the London School of Economics.
-He is the author of The Dawn of Everything- A New History of Humanity, Debt- The First 5,000 Years and Bullshit Jobs- A Theory, and was a contributor to Harper's Magazine, the Guardian, and the Baffler.
+He is the author of, among others, The Dawn of Everything- A New History of Humanity, Debt- The First 5,000 Years, Bullshit Jobs- A Theory, and Pirate Enlightenment, and was a contributor to Harper's Magazine, the Guardian, and the Baffler.
 An iconic thinker and renowned activist, his early efforts helped to make Occupy Wall Street an era-defining movement.
 He died on 2 September 2020.

 Reviews